 To earn the DNP, students must complete a total of 1,000 practicum hours in their Master’s and DNP programs.
 Students will be allowed to transfer up to 600 practicum hours from their master’s in nursing into the Augsburg DNP.
 As such, all students will register for at least nine semester credits of practica in the post-master’s DNP-TCN.

 Seminars focus on integration of conceptual learning with field practice, developing the student’s particular practice interests.
 Students are required to participate in a doctoral seminar every semester —fall and spring—until completion of the DNP degree.
-Cohorts of students who enter the DNP program together usually progress as a group in the seminars in which they enroll each term, depending on whether they are studying full-time or part-time.
-The final seminar (NUR 841) culminates in the capstone project presentation and completion of the requirements for the DNP degree.
+Cohorts of students who enter the DNP program together usually progress as a group in the seminars in which they enroll each semester, depending on whether they are studying full-time or part-time.
+The final seminar (NUR 841) culminates in the DNP project presentation and completion of the requirements for the DNP degree.

-Final DNP Capstone Project
+Final DNP Project

 For a complete list of courses and descriptions, see the Course Description Search.

-Admission to the DNP
+Admission to the DNP-TCN

 - An earned master’s degree in nursing from a regionally-accredited institution